nyteshade/ne-basic-extensions/README.md

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is a bound function, otherwise `false`.
 Bound functions have a specific format in their string representation and do not have their own `prototype` property.

+#### isClass

+Determines if a given value is a class.
+It checks if the value is an instance of `Function` and if its string representation includes the keyword 'class'.
+This method is useful for distinguishing classes from other function types in JavaScript.

+##### Parameters

+*   `value` **any** The value to be checked.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is a class, otherwise
+`false`.

+#### isFunction

+Checks if a given value is a regular function.
+This method verifies if the value is an instance of `Function`, which includes regular functions, classes, and async functions but excludes arrow functions.

+##### Parameters

+*   `value` **any** The value to be checked.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is a regular function, otherwise `false`.

+#### isGenerator

+The function checks if a given value is a generator function

+##### Parameters

+*   `value` **any** The `value` parameter is the value that we want to check if it is a generator function.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if the value is an instance of a function and its string tag is 'GeneratorFunction', otherwise it returns `false`.

+### isAsync

+Determines if a given value is an asynchronous function.
+It checks if the value is an instance of `Function` and if its string representation includes the keyword 'Async'.
+This method is particularly useful for identifying async functions.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is an async function, otherwise `false`.

+### isAsyncGenerator

+The function checks if a given value is an async generator function

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if the value is an instance of a function and its string tag is 'AsyncGeneratorFunction', otherwise it returns `false`.

+### isBigArrow

+Checks if a given value is an arrow function.
+It verifies if the value is an instance of `Function`, if its string representation includes the '=>' symbol, and if it lacks a prototype, which is a characteristic of arrow functions in JavaScript.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is an arrow function, otherwise `false`.

+### isBound

+Determines if a given value is a bound function.
+Bound functions are created using the `Function.prototype.bind` method, which allows setting the `this` value at the time of binding.
+This method checks if the value is an instance of `Function`, if its string representation starts with 'bound', and if it lacks a `prototype` property.
+These characteristics are indicative of bound functions in JavaScript.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is a bound function, otherwise `false`.
+Bound functions have a specific format in their string representation and do not have their own `prototype` property.

+### isClass

+Determines if a given value is a class.
+It checks if the value is an instance of `Function` and if its string representation includes the keyword 'class'.
+This method is useful for distinguishing classes from other function types in JavaScript.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is a class, otherwise
+`false`.

+### isFunction

+Checks if a given value is a regular function.
+This method verifies if the value is an instance of `Function`, which includes regular functions, classes, and async functions but excludes arrow functions.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns `true` if the value is a regular function, otherwise `false`.

+### isGenerator

+The function checks if a given value is a generator function

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if the value is an instance of a function and its string tag is 'GeneratorFunction', otherwise it returns `false`.

 ### ObjectExtensions